wesovilabs/exkorpion/README.md

 # Exkorpion

-A full site documentation is gonna be hosted on [Exkorpion site](http://www.wesovilabs.com/exkorpion)
+A full site documentation is gonna be hosted on [Exkorpion site](http://www.wesovilabs.com/exkorpion).
+Now there is only a draft.

 **Exkorpion is a framework that will help developers to write tests in a BDD form.**